Irresistible (Jessica Simpson album): Development

 Simpson started working on the album in mid-July 2000.
 While compiling songs for Sweet Kisses, she had expressed inconvenience when a track's lyrics were too suggestive or delivered a message she did not agree with and thus asked for its modification.
 However, for Irresistible, she decided to let Tommy Mottola, the CEO of Columbia, take control of the whole project.
 He enlisted many established composers and producers for the album, hand-picked each song for the track list, and rejected those he felt were not so good.
 Although she had previously announced that she would write a few songs for her second album, Simpson does not share songwriting credits on any of the tracks.
 On being asked why, she said that she was very shy when it came to songwriting and felt that it requires a lot of "bravery" to write songs.
 She also expressed that she could not find the right words for the songs and hence did not write for the record.
-According to Simpson, the album did not have a definite concept or theme; Mottola selected songs which they felt were good enough for Simpson and compiled them into an album.
+According to Simpson, the album did not have a definite concept or theme; Mottola selected songs which he felt were good enough for Simpson and compiled them into an album.

 Described as being very sexy and more grown up by Simpson, the opening title track was written by the Swedish duo Anders Bagge and Arnthor Birgisson, in collaboration with English singer-songwriter Pamela Sheyne.
 Birgisson told music technology magazine Sound on Sound that they started developing the song after Sheyne proposed the title and concept.
 Bagge and Birgisson developed the melody and completed the song's lyrics.
 Sheyne also sings backing vocals in the song.
 "A Little Bit" was written by Kara DioGuardi, along with Steve Morales and David Siegal.
 Although she had the written songs for other artists including Kylie Minogue and Martine McCutcheon, the song became DioGuardi's first writing credit for an artist from her native country.
 Simpson said that "the message behind the song is for the guys to listen to the girl."
 The next track, "Forever in Your Eyes", was co-written by Lachey, along with Rhett Lawrence.